fleetdm/fleet/handbook/product/README.md

 At Fleet, we tell the requestor whether their request is prioritized or put to the side within one business day from when the team weighs the request.

-The 🗣 Product office hours meeting is a recurring ritual to make sure that the team weighs all requests.
+The 🗣 Product Feature Requests meeting is a recurring ritual to make sure that the team weighs all requests.

 ### Making a request

-To make a request or advocate for a request from a customer or community member,  Fleet asks all members of the organization to add their name and a description of the request to the list in the [🗣 Product office hours Google doc](https://docs.google.com/document/d/1mwu5WfdWBWwJ2C3zFDOMSUC9QCyYuKP4LssO_sIHDd0/edit#heading=h.zahrflvvks7q).
+To make a request or advocate for a request from a customer or community member,  Fleet asks all members of the organization to add their name and a description of the request to the list in the [🗣 Product Feature Requests Google doc](https://docs.google.com/document/d/1mwu5WfdWBWwJ2C3zFDOMSUC9QCyYuKP4LssO_sIHDd0/edit#heading=h.zahrflvvks7q).
-Then attend the next scheduled 🗣 Product office hours meeting.
+Then attend the next scheduled 🗣 Product Feature Requests meeting.

-All members of the Fleet organization are welcome to attend the 🗣 Product office hours meeting.
+All members of the Fleet organization are welcome to attend the 🗣 Product Feature Requests meeting.
 Requests will be weighed from top to bottom while prioritizing attendee requests.

 This means that if the individual that added a feature request is not in attendance, the feature request will be discussed towards the end of the call if there's time.

-All 🗣 Product office hours meetings are recorded and uploaded to the [🗣 Product office hours folder](https://drive.google.com/drive/folders/1nsjqDyX5WDQ0HJhg_2yOaqBu4J-hqRIW) in the shared Google drive.
+All 🗣 Product Feature Requests meetings are recorded and uploaded to the [🗣 Product Feature Requests folder](https://drive.google.com/drive/folders/1nsjqDyX5WDQ0HJhg_2yOaqBu4J-hqRIW) in the shared Google drive.

-Each week Noah Talerman follows the [directions in this document](https://docs.google.com/document/d/1MkM57cLNzkN51Hqq5CyBG4HaauAaf446ZhwWJlVho0M/edit?usp=sharing) (internal doc) and a backup copy of the Product office hours document is created and dropped in the [Product office hours backup folder](https://drive.google.com/drive/folders/1WTSSLxA-P3OlspkMKjlRXKjzZsDRoe-4?usp=sharing) in the shared drive.
+Each week Noah Talerman follows the [directions in this document](https://docs.google.com/document/d/1MkM57cLNzkN51Hqq5CyBG4HaauAaf446ZhwWJlVho0M/edit?usp=sharing) (internal doc) and a backup copy of the 🗣️ Product Feature Requests document is created and dropped in the [🗣️ Product Feature Requests backup folder](https://drive.google.com/drive/folders/1WTSSLxA-P3OlspkMKjlRXKjzZsDRoe-4?usp=sharing) in the shared drive.

 ## Usage statistics